ravirun/misfit-ravi/README.md

 ---

 *Building something timeless, one video at a time.*
-*Thursday, Week 2, June 2029 - Mega Creator Phase*
+*Friday, Week 2, June 2029 - Mega Creator Phase*